PP TO EXE CONVERTER - PPtoEXE

 7 - lPPtoEXE_AvoidAccessVBE (Long 0, 1, or 2, Write) - Set as 1 to avoid access to VBE, 2 to allow, and 0 to follow the option set when converting.
 (New in version 2.0 of 09/06/11)

 8 - lPPtoEXE_SaveNow (Long 0 or 1, Write) - Set as 1 to PPtoEXE save this project now.
-This useful when all data is saved in attached files.
+Set as 1 to save this project now.
+All current changes by still to save, existing only in memory, will be saved to disk.
+This is especially useful when all data is saved in attached files and not in the PP file.
 If the project is read-only or there is not to save, it will be ignored.
 (New in version 2.0 of 09/06/11)

-9 - sPPtoEXE_SaveAsExe (String, Write) - Set a full name for a new EXE file that will be created from the open EXE with the current changes by still to save.
-The current EXE will be closed without the changes and the new one will be open in its place already due saved.
+9 - sPPtoEXE_SaveAsExe (String, Write) - Set a full name for a new EXE file that will be created from the open EXE with all current changes by still to save, existing only in memory.
+The current EXE will be closed without the changes in memory and the new one will be open in its place already due saved.
 If the project is read-only, it will be ignored.
 (New in version 2.0 of 09/06/11)

-10 - sPPtoEXE_SaveCopyAsExe (String, Write) - Set a full name for a new EXE file that will be created from the open EXE with the current changes by still to save.
-The current EXE will continue open as it is and the new one will be closed duly saved with the changes.
+10 - sPPtoEXE_SaveCopyAsExe (String, Write) - Set a full name for a new EXE file that will be created from the open EXE without the current changes by still to save, existing only in memory.
+The current EXE will continue open as it is and the new one will be closed duly saved without the changes that were only in memory.
 If the project is read-only, it will be ignored.
 (New in version 2.0 of 09/06/11)

 11 - sPPtoEXE_TrustPresNames (String, Write) - List of trusted presentation names (with or without path) for PPtoEXE allows in exclusive window.
 Use ';' as separator.
 Path will be required on all names if there is at least one path separator character '\' on the list.
 (New in version 2.0 of 09/06/11)